 Best eight-seater cars 2021

-If a seven-seat MPV or SUV just doesn’t cut it and you need an eight-seater, take a look at our top 10 list for the best options
+If a seven-seat MPV or SUV just doesn’t cut it and you need an eight-seater, take a look at our picks of the best models on sale today

 1. Citroen SpaceTourer

 Based on the Dispatch commercial van, Citroen has done a great job of disguising the SpaceTourer’s origins - on the interior, at least.
 A seven-inch touchscreen infotainment system sits in the centre of the dashboard, which is a feature found in most smaller, conventional cars, and the suspension does a good job of insulating you from potholes and poor road surfaces.